-I believe strongly in the Lean movement, not only in daily work, but also larger projects that starting of a new company is.
-The prevent unnecessary work and loss of resources, start by collecting data and objectively evaluating the potential of you business plan.
+I believe strongly in Lean movement, not only in daily work, but also larger projects that starting of a new company is.
+To prevent unnecessary work and loss of resources, start by collecting data and objectively evaluating potential of you business plan.
 To learn more about Lean and modern business management check out the great Lean Startup- book by Eric Ries.

 Study the literature.
 Unfortunately there are only very few publications on the business side of IFF- business, biological knowledge can be found much easier.
 My thesis that I wrote in 2015 is still one of only publications looking at the production and supply chain side of this specific industry.
 The thesis comes with full list of references that can you use to dig deeper into all the discussed topics.
 Here below are some links I recommend you to read.
 Other than the links listed here you might want to check also the Directory from the menu bar, from there you can find all my blog posts e.g about how to choose the best species to farm.

 - Thesis: Risk Management in High Scale insect farming: https://ilkkataponen.com/2015/05/20/thesis-supply-chain-risk-management-in-entomology-farms/

 - Dipterra-blog.
 The most professional insect rearing blog: http://www.dipterra.com/

 - Mass rearing of beneficial organisms- book: https://www.researchgate.net/publication/270274339_Mass_Production_of_Beneficial_Organisms_Invertebrates_and_Entomopathogens

 Get connected with insect entrepreneurs.
 The largest database online with contact information can be found from this website, just click the “Entomology Company Database” from the menu bar.
 I also recommend that you will contact your local association of IFF companies, here are some links: